aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-tsv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OTT to TSV</h2>

+OTT (Open Text Table) is a text-based file format used to store tabular data.
+It is a simple and lightweight format that is easy to read and write.
+TSV (Tab Separated Values) is a file format for storing tabular data in which columns are separated by tabs.
+It is a popular format for exchanging data between different applications.
+Converting OTT to TSV is useful for applications that require data to be stored in the TSV format.

+<h2>How Aspose.Total Helps for OTT to TSV Conversion</h2>
-For a Python developer, who is trying to add a OTT to TSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help Python developers to automate the conversion process from OTT to TSV.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert OTT file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API also supports a wide range of features such as creating, manipulating, and converting spreadsheets.
+It also supports a variety of file formats, including TSV.
+Therefore, Aspose.Total for Python via .NET is an ideal solution for converting OTT to TSV.

 {{% /blocks/products/pf/feature-page-summary %}}